DSBhadoria/aws-bootcamp-cruddur-2023/journal/week0.md

 - [aws cloudwatch put-metric-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html)
 - [Create an Alarm via AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/cloudwatch-estimatedcharges-alarm/)
 - We need to update the configuration json script with the TopicARN we generated earlier
-- We are just a json file because --metrics is is required for expressions and so its easier to us a JSON file.
+- We have a json file because --metrics it is required for expressions and so its easier to use a JSON file.

 ```sh
 aws cloudwatch put-metric-alarm --cli-input-json file://aws/json/alarm_config.json